openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 automatically.
 The same automation that caused the host to boot would have the ability to recognize the resulting Agent and mark it as approved.

+#### Namespaces and Multi-tenancy

+While we expect a ClusterDeployment to have its own namespace (which will be increasingly valuable once we have central machine management and need to run different machine-api components per cluster), Agents will be created in a separate namespace where their InstallEnv exists.
+"Late binding" in particular is a scenario where Agents will exist prior to a cluster.
+And of course a collection of Agents may be created in advance of allocating them to various clusters.

+Thus when a Cluster Creator creates a namespace and a new ClusterDeployment, that ClusterDeployment will need to consume Agents from a different namespace.
+But the Infra Owner may not want them to have the ability to consume any Agent from any namespace.

+To designate that a ClusterDeployment is authorized to consume Agents from a particular InstallEnv, a reference to that ClusterDeployment must be present in an array on the InstallEnv.
+The reference proves that someone with write access to the InstallEnv approves of associating it with the cluster.

+The restriction will be enforced by the agent-related controllers at the time of matching Agents to a particular ClusterDeployment.
+The controllers will still have access to all namespaces.

+InstallEnv and Agent resources are both namespaced.
+Agents will be created in the same namespace as the InstallEnv from which they were created.

+In the 4.8 timeframe, because "late binding" does not exist and thus each InstallEnv must be associated to a single cluster, this array of references will be required to have exactly one member.
+Once late binding is supported, that restriction will be removed. ("late binding" refers to the ability to create a discovery ISO and boot Agents with it prior to associating them with a cluster.)

 #### Create Cluster

 This scenario takes place on a hub cluster where hive and possibly RHACM are